ch-stark/argocdpoliciesblog/blog_simplified.md

    For quickly installing the below policies just execute those three policies.
    First is to install OpenShift-Gitops, second is to configure the ArgoCD-Instance and the third is to apply policies.
-   Note that Policies and PolicyGenerator should be only applied on the Hub-Cluster.
+   Note that Policies and and ArgoCD-Instance configured with PolicyGenerator should be only applied on the Hub-Cluster.

    ```
    oc apply -f https://raw.githubusercontent.com/ch-stark/argocdpoliciesblog/main/setuppolicies/policies/openshift-gitops-installed.yaml